equinor/radix-cli/README.md

 ## Building and releasing

-We are making releases available as github releases using go-releaser (https://goreleaser.com/).
+We are making releases available as github releases using [go-releaser](https://goreleaser.com/).
 The release process is controlled by the .goreleaser.yml file.
 To make a release:

 ```
 make release VERSION=0.0.1 RELASE_NOTE="First release"